 The following pet supplements may improve your pet's symptoms associated with aging:

 Omega 3 fatty acids benefit your pet's brain because 60% of the brain is fat.
 The cell membranes of all nerve cells, and the myelin sheaths that wrap around and insulate the nerves, contain a high percentage of fat.
 Omega 3 fatty acids provide the materials that produce healthy nerve cells and have been proven to positively influence mood, behavior, and learning.
-The best sources of Omega 3 fatty acids are flax (in Be Well for Dogs and Be Well for Cats), and fish oils, such as Nordic Naturals Omega-3-Pet (for dogs) and Grizzly Salmon Oil Dog Food Supplement.
+The best sources of Omega 3 fatty acids are flax (in Be Well for Dogs and Be Well for Cats), and fish oils, such as Nordic Naturals Omega-3-Pet (for dogs).
 Supplementing with Be Well or fish oils helps your pet's nerves regenerate and behavior to become more normal.

 A calming medication made from flower essences is Be Serene.
 The drops can be given in your pet's mouth, put into your pet's water bowl, misted into the room, or misted onto your pet.
 Be Serene has a light, positive effect and is safe to give to pets with aging kidneys or livers.